 The evening before her hanging the police were called to deal with the hundreds of people who had gathered outside of Holloway Prison chanting in support of Ruth Ellis.
 A petition had been signed and handed to the relevant authorities pleading for her life to be spared but it made no difference.

 At the exact time of her hanging a crowd quietly gathered outside the gates of Holloway Prison and stood in silence waiting for the official notice of her death to appear.
 Her guilt over the murder was never in question however, there has been much controversy over the decision to hang her for the crime.
 Ruth Ellis was not your standard murderer.
 She was a young attractive woman, a mother of two children.

 “An eye for an eye, a tooth for a tooth, I will hang.” – Ruth Ellis

 Her openness regarding her crime, her reasons behind it, lack of hysterics and drama throughout her trial and sentencing all earned her a level of respect from the general public.
-Provocation from the deceased appeared to the motive in this crime, which in today’s world would be termed a ‘crime of passion‘.
+Provocation from the deceased appeared to be the motive in this crime, which in today’s world would be termed a ‘crime of passion‘.

 A Public Response

 Britain was outraged at her hanging.
 An abused and beaten woman who had taken her revenge on a brutal man, while guilty of murder should not have lost her life as punishment.
 Furthermore, the issue of miscarriages of justice resulting in an innocent person losing their life was becoming a concern for more and more people.
 A campaign to abolish capital punishment was soon off the ground and gained huge support with over 33’000 people joining the fight in its initial months.

-In March 1957 the law came into power which would allow the defense of diminished responsibility (Homicide Act).
+In March 1957 the law came into power that would allow the defense of diminished responsibility (Homicide Act).
 This undoubtedly would have spared the life of Ruth Ellis had it been introduced before her trial.
 On 13th August 1964, two men by the names of Gwynne Evans and Peter Allen became the last people to be executed in Britain before the death penalty was abolished.